tum-pbs/coord-trans-encoding/README.md

 The script reads the cfl3d input template `input_template.inp` and replaces the user-defined keywords with specified values.
 In the current version, we run 16000 iterations, and then average the results over another 8000 iterations.
 The final results, $\rho$, $\rho u$, $\rho v$, $\rho E$, are saved in npz format in the folder `train_avg`.

 Note that potentially we can use well-tuned multi-grid method to accelerate the simulation.
-More technical details can be found in [CFL3D official website](https://nasa.github.io/CFL3D/).
+Also, it is helpful to try one of the test cases from [CFL3D official website](https://nasa.github.io/CFL3D/), e.g. [steady flow over NACA0012](https://nasa.github.io/CFL3D/Cfl3dv6/cfl3dv6_testcases.html#n0012), in order to get familiar with the solver before running our script.

 **Obtaining the metrics**